Recent Posts

 Healthy communication can help build trust and enhance the relationship between you and your child.
 This means not only talking about the day-to-day things, but also more serious topics like drug and alcohol abuse, bullying, and mental health.
 Talk with your child about bullying.
 Being the victim of bullying is a major cause of mental health problems.

 To help prevent your teenager from developing depression, you first have to know about depression.
 Learn about risk factors, warning signs, symptoms, and treatment options.
-It may also be helpful (if possible) to look into your family history in regards to depression and overall mental health.
-By educating yourself about depression and how it could affect your teen, you are not only increasing the chances of catching your teenager’s depression early, but also talk to them about depression and its potential impact.
+It is crucial to understand the mental health challenges faced by young adults, as they are particularly vulnerable to depression and anxiety.
+It may also be helpful (if possible) to look into your family history in regard to depression and overall mental health.
+By educating yourself about depression and how it could affect your teen, you are not only increasing the chances of catching your teenager’s depression early but also talking to them about depression and its potential impact.

 While many young people are open to receiving therapy and other mental health services, some are not.
 Thus, they may need some gentle pushing on your part.
 While you cannot force your child to follow through with the treatment plan, you can provide reassurance and encouragement.
 If prescribed medication, it should be your child’s responsibility to take it on a regular basis.
 Yet, you can still do things to help keep them on track with the medication, such as picking it up from the pharmacy, suggesting they put a daily reminder in their phone, etc.

 Although mental health services are an integral part of a healthy support system for any young person, it is important for them to have other means of socializing.
 Encourage your teen to spend time with friends, engage in extracurricular activities, and pursue interests and hobbies.
-It may also be pertinent to help your teen develop a list of healthy support people they feel comfortable reaching out to during tough time.
+Encourage them to be physically active, as regular physical activity can offer numerous health benefits.
+It may also be pertinent to help your teen develop a list of healthy support people they feel comfortable reaching out to during tough times.

 signs of teen depression